Easy Meat Sauce For Pasta

 Ingredients – tailored to your taste

-ground beef and onions sauteed
+Ground beef and onions cooked in pot.

 meat sauce in pot with seasonings added